Breakfast/Brunch/Eggs

 Honey butter biscuits: Mix 2 tablespoons of honey into the melted butter used for basting before and after baking.
 Sweeter and more indulgent — the version that disappears fastest at brunch.

 Black Label drop biscuits: Skip the rolling and cutting.
-Add an extra splash of buttermilk to make the dough slightly wetter then drop by spoonfuls onto the baking sheet.
+Add an extra splash of buttermilk to make the dough slightly wetter then drop by spoonfuls into the skillet.
 Rougher edges produce more crust.
 Season the tops with Lucky Cajun Black Label before baking.

 FAQ